In-Home Lab Draws and Blood Work at Home in SW Fort Worth/Burleson TX

 Patients Managing Chronic Disease

 Individuals managing diabetes, congestive heart failure, COPD, chronic kidney disease, or autoimmune conditions often have monthly or quarterly blood work requirements.
-Rather than building medical appointments into an already demanding schedule, these patients can have labs drawn at home and simply wait for results to be communicated through their physician's office.
+Rather than building additional medical appointments into an already demanding schedule, these patients can have labs drawn at home and simply wait for results through their physician's office.
+For patients with COPD or other chronic respiratory conditions, avoiding unnecessary exposure during an outing can be medically significant.

 Types of Blood Work Performed at Home

-If your physician has ordered a test not listed above, contact us — our team will confirm whether your specific order can be accommodated before scheduling.
+If your physician has ordered a test not listed above, contact us.
+Our team will confirm whether your specific order can be accommodated before scheduling.
+Most standard laboratory panels that can be collected venipuncture or fingerstick can be performed during an in-home visit in Hidden Creek, Briar Meadow, or anywhere in our SW Fort Worth and Burleson service area.

 Specimen Collection, Handling, and Chain of Custody

 Specimen integrity is not optional — it determines whether your test results are accurate and clinically actionable.
-Every specimen collected by BrightStar Care of Burleson follows a formal chain-of-custody protocol:
+Every specimen collected follows a formal chain-of-custody protocol.
+These standards are the same ones applied in hospital outpatient departments at Baylor Scott & White Medical Center Hillcrest and Lake Granbury Medical Center.

 In-Home Lab Draws as Part of a Broader Care Plan

-For many of our patients, an in-home lab draw is one component of a broader skilled nursing care plan.
-BrightStar Care of Burleson is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
-Our care is led by a Registered Nurse Director of Nursing who oversees all care plans — meaning that when lab work is ordered as part of a post-discharge or chronic disease management plan, it is coordinated alongside other skilled nursing services such as wound care, medication management, IV therapy, and disease monitoring.
+For many patients, an in-home lab draw is one component of a broader skilled nursing care plan.
+Care is led by a Registered Nurse Director of Nursing who oversees all care plans — meaning that when lab work is ordered as part of a post-discharge or chronic disease management plan, it is coordinated alongside other skilled nursing services such as wound care, medication management, and IV therapy.

 Patients transitioning home from Baylor Scott & White Medical Center Hillcrest or Lake Granbury Medical Center often have multi-component skilled nursing orders.
-Rather than coordinating separate visits from multiple service providers, BrightStar Care can integrate lab draws into a unified home health plan, reducing care fragmentation and improving clinical communication back to the ordering physician.
+Rather than coordinating separate visits from multiple service providers, a unified home health plan reduces care fragmentation and improves clinical communication back to the ordering physician.

-Our RN-led care model means that when a nurse draws blood, she or he is also doing a concurrent clinical assessment — observing the patient's overall condition, noting any changes in wound healing, vital signs, or medication tolerance, and communicating relevant observations to the patient's physician.
+Our RN-led care model means that when a nurse draws blood, she or he is also performing a concurrent clinical assessment.
+This includes observing the patient's overall condition, noting any changes in wound healing, vital signs, or medication tolerance, and communicating relevant observations to the patient's physician.
 This is a fundamentally different level of service than a standalone phlebotomy visit.
+It is the reason families throughout Joshua Farms and Summer Creek choose a Joint Commission Accredited agency over a basic draw service.

 Payers Accepted for In-Home Lab Services